Wines

 United States: Paso Robles, Santa Barbara, Napa, Sonoma, Columbia Valley

-Syrah is also a significant varietal in the United States, especially in regions like Paso Robles, Santa Barbara, Napa, Sonoma, and the Columbia Valley.
+Syrah is also a significant varietal in the United States, especially in Californian regions like Paso Robles, Santa Barbara, Napa, Sonoma, and the Columbia Valley area of Washington.
 The warmer conditions in these areas are conducive to producing full-bodied Syrah wines with rich fruit flavours.
 These American Syrahs often combine the elegance of the French style with the robust, fruit-forward characteristics of New World wines.

 Emerging Regions: New Zealand, Argentina, Chile, Italy, South Africa, Spain, Switzerland